blutorange/PIXI.NinePatch/README.md

 Rendering 9Patch containers on a PIXI stage.

-This is a fork of [SebastianNette/PIXI.NinePatch](https://github.com/SebastianNette/PIXI.NinePatch) and updates it for the recent version of PIXI.js and adds support for reading frames from a .json spritesheet.
+This is a fork of [SebastianNette/PIXI.NinePatch](https://github.com/SebastianNette/PIXI.NinePatch) and was modified as follows:

-Also includes a ruby script for generating a spritesheet json from a standard nine patch (.9.png) image, such as those created by the [AndroidSDK draw9patch tool](https://developer.android.com/studio/write/draw9patch.html).
+- Support PIXI's new resource loader and reading frames from a spritesheet json.
+- Support Android SDK ninepatch [AndroidSDK draw9patch tool](https://developer.android.com/studio/write/draw9patch.html).
+  file format via a ruby script.
+Also allows the content body to have different position and dimension than the center patch.
+- Apply proper scale when the requested width and height is too small.
+- Removed unnecessary options (scaleMode, image file name)

 #### How to use ####
 Simply load the pixi.ninepatch.js file after your pixi.js file.